gregsramblings/chessmsgs/README.md

 * [chess-image-generator](https://github.com/andyruwruw/chess-image-generator) - JavaScript library that creates a png from a [FEN](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation) (standard chess board notation) - by [Andrew Young](https://andyruwruw.com/)
 * Written in Node.js - deployed on [Google Cloud Functions](https://cloud.google.com/functions)

-**Web Server8**  - simple Node/Express server with some super simple templating to create the Open Graph and Twitter Card image URLs, links, etc.  This could have easily been a static website other than this tiny requirement.
+**Web Server**  - simple Node/Express server with some super simple templating to create the Open Graph and Twitter Card image URLs, links, etc.  This could have easily been a static website other than this tiny requirement.

 * No database/data store -- all game state info is passed back and forth between players in URL
 * Deployed on [Google Cloud Run](https://cloud.google.com/run)